Performance overlay

 What does timeline stress mean?

 The timeline stress bar is a 0-100 snapshot of how taxing the weather was at that moment.
-It rises when temperature, dew point, wind, and solar load rise.
+It rises when feels-like heat, wet bulb temperature, wind, and solar load rise, and when the air becomes less evaporatively friendly.

 Current formula: